karmab/kcli/doc/index.md

 - ansible
 - container
 - dns
-- plan ( so you can compose plans from several url)
+- plan ( so you can compose plans from several urls)
 - vm ( this is the type used when none is specified )

-Here are some examples of each type ( additional ones can be found in the [samples directory](https://github.com/karmab/kcli/tree/master/samples):
+Here are some examples of each type ( additional ones can be found in the [samples directory](https://github.com/karmab/kcli/tree/master/samples) ):

 ### network
 ```YAML